seiteta/seiteta.github.io_old/_posts/2014-11-19-data-science-glossary.md

 * ## [MetricsGraphics.js](http://metricsgraphicsjs.org/)

   *MetricsGraphics.js* is a graphic library build on top of D3 optimized for plotting time-series data.
+It was created by people from Mozilla.
+See some examples [here] (http://metricsgraphicsjs.org/examples.htm).

 * ## [Plotly](https://plot.ly/)